arkadi/CoronaToSolar/README.md

 # CoronaToSolar
-Add redirect link from old corona sdk forum to solar2d dorum
+Add redirect link in Google Search.
+With this link try redirect from  old corona sdk forum to solar2d dorum